appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ### Groups and roles permissions

-For Groups and roles, here are the permissions that can be assigned to user or a group -
+For Groups and roles for an Appsmith instance, here are the permissions that can be assigned to user or a group -

 #### Create

-With this permission, users can create new groups and roles for an instance.
+With this permission, users can create new groups and roles.

 ##### Groups

-When the create permission is enabled for groups, a user can create a new group in an instance.
+When the create permission is enabled for groups, a user can create a new group.
 This also automatically enables permission to view, edit, delete, invite, or remove a user from an existing group.

 ##### Roles

-With create permission enables for roles, a user can create a new role in an instance.
+With create permission enables for roles, a user can create a new role.
 This also automatically enables permission to view, edit, delete, the existing roles.

 #### Edit

-With this permission, users can edit the existing groups and roles for an instance.
-For groups, it enables permission to view, edit, invite, or remove a user from an existing groups.
+With this permission, users can edit the existing groups and roles.
-For Roles, it grants the user to edit, view a existing role or assign an associate role.

 ##### Groups

-When the edit permission is enabled for groups, a user can edit an existing group in an instance.
+When the edit permission is enabled for groups, a user can edit an existing group.
 This also automatically enables permission to view, edit, invite, or remove a user from an existing groups

 ##### Roles

-With edit permission enables for roles, a user can modify an existing role in an instance.
+With edit permission enables for roles, a user can modify an existing role.
 This also automatically enables permission to edit, view an existing role or assign an associate role.

 :::info